Naloxone (brand name Narcan) is an FDA-approved life saving medication used to reverse an opioid overdose.

 - Providers Clinical Support System (PCSS)

-Bicycle Health is a telehealth company that provides buprenorphine/naloxone (“Suboxone”), an evidence-based medication, to patients who are dependent on opioid medications.
+Bicycle Health is a telehealth company that provides buprenorphine/naloxone (Suboxone), an evidence-based medication, to patients dependent on opioid medications.
 Bicycle Health helps patients enter and sustain a life in recovery and works with patients so they can meet their health goals.

-To learn more about the success rates and safety of Bicycle Health’s telemedicine addiction treatment in comparison to other common treatment options, call us at (844) 943-2514 or schedule an appointment here.
+To learn more about the success rates and safety of Bicycle Health’s telemedicine addiction treatment compared to other common treatment options, call us at (844) 943-2514 or schedule an appointment here.